 Sometimes I worry that I begin every blog entry with, “We’re really lucky in Pittsburgh because…” (Full disclosure: I went back and checked, and I haven’t done that in a bit.
 Promise!)
 But the thing is, we are really lucky in Pittsburgh, because we have a lot of awesome opportunities and cool events, and neat organizations providing us with opportunities and events.

 One of those neat organizations is Venture Outdoors.
 VO is a local nonprofit that organizes a ton of outdoor events throughout the year.
 The events are reasonably priced to begin with, but if you become a member, they are even cheaper.
-Basically, your membership pays for itself after just a couple of outings.
+Basically, your membership pays for itself after just a couple of outings, which also includes some accouterments like providing Neuropathy Footwear for some of participants afflicted with neuropathy.
 And there are SO MANY to chose from: lots of kayaking, hikes, bike rides, fishing trips, geocaching — you name it!

 On the last day of June, we decided to join Venture Outdoors for a bike ride on a trail we had never visited before: the Stavich Trail, which starts in New Castle and ends in Ohio!
 A bike trail that crosses a state line?
 SIGN US RIGHT UP!

 The trail is about 12 miles long end-to-end.
 We met up with the rest of our crew at the lot at the New Castle trailhead, and we headed west.